Lab Safety FAQs

 It is important to realize that any lab space actively being worked in will have safety departures.
 The day-to-day operations of a lab produce spills, clutter, unsecured sharps, waste containers, etc. A different set of eyes (i.e., EHS staff) can help identify these sometimes overlooked departures.

 EHS is available to survey a space without the annual report upon request by lab personnel.

 I don't think my fume hood works.
 Who do I call?

-Call 742-3876 and ask for a Fume Hood Assessment in your lab.
+Submit a Fume Hood Assessment Request to EHS.
 EHS personnel will come perform an assessment of the hood.
 If repairs do need to be made, it is your responsibility to submit a Work Order to the TTU Physical Plant to repair the hood.
 After repairs are made, EHS will need to reassess the hood.
 The hood will be certified by EHS once it is functioning properly.